Join a funding committee

 You can join one of the national or regional committees that recommend which research projects should be funded or a committee that prioritises research for funding.

 The NIHR Academy, NIHR Central Commissioning Facility (CCF) and the NIHR Evaluation, Trials and Studies Coordinating Centre (NETSCC) are currently looking for members of the public to join one of their national and regional committees.
 For more information, please click here.

 How it works

-The NIHR has nine research programmes that award funding for research projects in health, public health and social care.
+The NIHR has research programmes that award funding for research projects in health, public health and social care.
 Researchers apply to these programmes for funding for their research ideas.